jojorb/mapbox-datasets-remote-schema/readme.md

 # Mapbox datasets remote schema

+> Meet Hasura and Mapbox

+We store usere Point coord on our Postgres (gis enabled PostGis) and query custom aggregate poi stored inside our Mapbox service as a Tileset.

 We first need to create a [Mapbox datasets](https://docs.mapbox.com/api/maps/#datasets).
 In a second time the [Mapbox Tilequery API](https://docs.mapbox.com/playground/tilequery/) allows you to retrieve data about specific features from a vector tileset, based on a given latitude and longitude.

+> How to create a simple pipeline to create a Mapbox Tileset from push on Github: [mapbox-tileset-action](https://github.com/RobyRemzy/mapbox-tileset-action)

 ## Hasura Postgis with remote schema